-I’m revisiting some of the writings of Dietrich Bonhoeffer.
+February 1, 2016—I’m revisiting some of the writings of Dietrich Bonhoeffer.
 Few have written better on the matter of community.
 I came across his thoughts on speaking the truth in love in community that I find timely.
 I’ll confess I remain perpetually puzzled at people’s inability to be frank with each other.
 I spent my formative years growing up in New York City, where they didn’t mince words and more conversations than not tended to be delivered with an in-your-face attitude.
-I find Bonhoeffer’s words worth considering.
+Dietrich Bonhoeffer’s words are worth considering:

 Where Christians live together the time must inevitably come when in some crisis one person will have to declare God’s Word and will to another.
 It is inconceivable that the things that are of utmost importance to each individual should not be spoken by one another.
 It is unchristian consciously to deprive another of the one decisive service we can render to him.
 If we cannot bring ourselves to utter it, we shall have to ask ourselves whether we are not still seeing our brother garbed in his human dignity which we are afraid to tough, and thus forgetting the most important thing, that he, took, no matter how old or highly placed or distinguished he may be, is still a man like us, a sinner in crying need of God’s grace.
 He has the same great necessities that we have, and needs help, encouragement, and forgiveness as we do.